 2. Reverse their decline

 People tend to leave organised religion, or never become religious for three main reasons: (1) intellectual objections, (2) moral objection, or (3) finding religion irrelevant.
 Despite huge investment in evangelism and proselytisation, across many denominations, Christian groups have been almost totally unable to reverse this decline.
-The only groups growing are relatively small ones often mealy feeding off the larger groups.
+The only groups growing are relatively small ones often simply feeding off the larger groups.
 The CofE have invested £240 million since 2017 in trying to “plant” new churches and attract younger worshippers, with very little impact and even their head of evangelism seems to acknowledge this is a doomed project.

 3. Entrench their privilege